Stamp duty calculator

 Can I add stamp duty to my mortgage?

-Yes, you may be able to add the stamp duty payment to your mortgage - it’s a common option if you’re unable to pay up front, alongside all the other fees you’re being asked to pay.
-Be aware, though, that it will incur mortgage interest charges, so it’s always cheaper to pay it straight away if you can.
+Yes, you may be able to add the stamp duty payment to your mortgage – it’s a common option if you’re unable to pay up front, alongside all the other fees you’re being asked to pay.
+Be aware, though, that it will incur mortgage interest charges, which will add up over time, so it’s always cheaper to pay it straight away if you can.